bobdavies2000/OpenCVB/README.md

 **Plane_Basics:** *Improvements in the RedCloud cells have made it easier to detect the plane for a cell.
 Selecting a cell will create a plane equation that can be used to describe the plane to OpenGL.
 Also included in the display is an estimate of the Root-Mean-Square error.
 The selected RedCloud cell is outlined in the RGB image in the upper left.
 In the lower left, the selected cell is highlighted in white.*

-# Recent Changes – March 2023
+# 2023 March - Recent Changes

 -   Over 1450 algorithms are included with an average of 30 lines of code per algorithm
     -   Earlier versions of OpenCVB had an average of 31 lines on code.